 - Seats: 65

-- Wine: A very well-thought-out wine list, kicks off in the early £20's, offering plus plenty by the glass & half bottle
+- Wine: A very well-thought-out wine list, kicks off in the high £20's, offering plus plenty by the glass & half bottle

 - Children's portions: Yes, when possible